oncody/civ-board-game-2010/README.md

 immediately moves them to an adjacent square that they can legally end their movement in.

-Making a new city:
-* Can only build 2 cities.
-3 with irrigation.
-* Cannot be water
-* Must be eight revealed squares around it
-* Cannot be adjacent to a hut or village token
-* Cannot be adjacent to an enemy figure
-* Its outskirts must not overlap with any other city’s outskirts

 Upgrading a city into a metropolis:
 * A metropolis has two extra squares in its city outskirts.